Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 We grow in the understanding that the Earth is made of connections and relationships.
 The rest of creation came first.
 It is our task as humans to find our place among the other creations of the Earth.
 Restoring land without restoring relationship is an empty exercise.
 It is relationship that will endure, and relationship that will sustain the restored land.
 As we care for the land, it can once again care for us.

-Dean of Students Ubiquity University
+Dean of Students of Ubiquity University

 Psychological and Educational Consultant